 BESD: Behavioural, Emotional & Social Difficulties

 As SEN provision has evolved, social attitudes and the descriptive language used to describe conditions has likewise been adjusted and updated.
-Unfortunately, this is rarely a linear process and as the 2013 BMA Board of Science1 report ‘Growing up in the UK’ acknowledges, different agencies will explain the behavioural difficulties of children with SEN in markedly different ways:
+Unfortunately, this is rarely a linear process and as the 2013 BMA Board of Science1 report ‘Growing up in the UK’ acknowledges, different agencies will explain the behavioural, emotional and social difficulties (or BESD) of children with SEN in markedly different ways:

 ‘Psychiatrists … distinguish between normal and abnormal groups of children, and think of the abnormal group as having disorders … produced by an interaction of biology and environment.